Last updated on June 29th, 2024 at 05:35 pm

 Thinking of visiting Brodie Castle?

-With lovely grounds to walk in, a quirky castle, cute cafe and a fabulous play area what’s not to like?
+With lovely grounds to walk in, a quirky castle, a cute cafe, and a fabulous play area what’s not to like?

 Check out this guide for all you need to know